isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/initializing-the-microsoft-exchange-data-source-driver.md

-## <a name="customizing-the-schemaini-file-for-outlook-and-exchange-data"></a>Anpassen der Datei "Schema. ini" für Outlook und Exchange-Daten
+## <a name="customizing-the-schemaini-file-for-outlook-and-exchange-data"></a>Anpassen der Schema.ini datei für Outlook und Exchange Daten

 The Schema.ini file is used by the Outlook and Exchange ISAM in much the same way that it is used by the Text ISAM.
 Schema.ini contains the specifics of a data source: how the data is formatted, and the names of columns that should be accessed.